 - Repetition: Position yourself behind baby and practice my hand-under-hand (having your hand under baby’s hand to gently guide the spoon) scooping technique.
 At first, you may be doing all the scooping, but after a couple of turns, baby will happily take over!
 If baby doesn’t get it the first time around, it’s okay; repetition and having fun is key.

 - Mess-Free Meals: Mess-free spoon-feeding doesn’t occur until around 18 months, so be patient during this scooping process.
-Products like the Tiny Bowl and Mini Mat will help keep the mealtime mess to a minimum while you endure the wait!
+Products like the Mini Mat will help keep the mealtime mess to a minimum while you endure the wait.

 Want baby to look chic for your mealtime pics?
-Snag a matching Tiny Set (the Tiny Spoon, Cup, and Bowl in our stylish colors)!
+Snag a matching Munch & Meal Bundle (the Tiny Spoon, Cup and Bowl + Oral Development Tools in our stylish colors).
 Show off your color preference by using our hashtags #ezpzfun #tinyspoons.

 Dawn Winkelmann (M.S, CCC-SLP) is ezpz’s Pediatric Speech-Language Pathologist and Feeding Specialist.
 She has 28 years of experience teaching parents and medical professionals how to start babies on solids safely and encourage toddlers to overcome picky eating tendencies.
 In addition, “Ms. Dawn” is the designer of our award-winning feeding products.